millsdata/demand-planning-consolidation/README.md

 ## The problem

-21 planners, 21 spreadsheets, no shared format:
+20 planners, 20 spreadsheets, only partially shared format:

 - Column order differs from file to file
 - Dates show up in at least three different formats
 - Some rows are missing forecast values
 - A handful of duplicate submissions show up every cycle
+- Spelling errors / mismatches (Brazil - Brasil etc)

 Manually reconciling this by hand was the previous process.
 Automating it saved an estimated 40+ hours of manual data entry per quarter.